Karlend/midnight-docs/docs/GTA 5/Lua/memory.md

 * `memory.alloc_u16()`

 ## `memory.alloc_u24`
-`Function allocates memory of size 3 bytes and initializes it to zero.`
+`Function allocates memory of size 3 bytes and initializes it to zero`

 ### Return value